rbuchberger/jekyll_picture_tag/readme.md

 You can use liquid variables in a picture tag:

 `html {% picture {{ post.featured_image }} --alt Our Project %}`

+## Lazy Loading, and other javascript related tomfoolery

+Use one of the `data_` output formats and something like [LazyLoad](https://github.com/verlok/lazyload).
+The 'lazy' preset in the example config will work.

+## PictureFill

+Picturefill version 3 no longer requires special markup for anything newer than IE9.
+Standard outputs should be compatible.

 ## Managing Generated Images